translate/pootle/docs/developers/styleguide.rst

     extend too much the line length.

 Template naming
+  - If a template name consists on several words they must be joined using underscores (never hyphens), e.g. *my_precious_template.html*

+  - If a template is being used in AJAX views, even if it is also used for including it on other templates, the first word on its name must be `xhr`, e.g. *xhr_tag_form.html*.

-  - If a template is intended to be included by other templates, start its name with an underscore, e.g. *_included_template.html*.
+  - If a template is intended to be included by other templates, and it is not going to be used directly, start its name with an underscore, e.g.
+    *_included_template.html*.

 CSS
 ---